liboyang0112/CommonStatTools/README.md

 Valerio Ippolito - INFN Sezione di Roma

+Code contained in files whose name starts with a capital letter are tools; otherwise, they are macros or runners.

 To format code based on the `.clang-format` file in this folder:

 > make sure clang-format is installed; on MacOSX, do: